pragmatically-dev/PNG2Rm-System/README.md

    ```
 ---

-Now you should be able to convert your screenshots to rmlines in less than 4 sec
+Now you should be able to convert your screenshots to rmlines in 3 sec

 ---